 This bill amends the West Virginia Code to enhance the funding structure for the Birth-to-Three program, specifically targeting the compensation of therapists and other professionals who provide services to children with developmental delays.
-The legislation establishes a fund known as the "West Virginia Birth-to-Three Fund," which will be maintained to cover costs associated with early intervention services.
-It outlines various sources of funding, including legislative appropriations, transfers from the Department of Health, public agency contributions, private donations, and client fees.
+The legislation establishes a fund known as the "West Virginia Birth-to-Three Fund," which is maintained to cover costs associated with early intervention services.
+It outlines various sources of funding, including legislative appropriations, transfers from health department funds, public agency contributions, private donations, and client fees.

-A significant change introduced by this bill is the provision for a 25 percent increase in payments for in-person services rendered by contracted therapists and professionals who are not state employees, effective July 1, 2025.
-This increase aims to incentivize and support the delivery of essential services to children in need, ensuring that the Birth-to-Three program can effectively fulfill its mission.
-The bill also stipulates that any remaining balance in the fund at the end of the fiscal year will not revert to the state Treasury but will be retained for future use in accordance with the program's objectives.
+A significant change introduced by this bill is the provision that, starting July 1, 2025, therapists and professionals not employed by a state agency will receive a 25 percent increase in payments for in-person services rendered to the Birth-to-Three program.
+This increase aims to incentivize and support the delivery of essential services to children in need, ensuring that the program can effectively address developmental delays.
+The bill also stipulates that any remaining balance in the fund at the end of the fiscal year will not revert to the state Treasury but will be retained for future use in accordance with the article's purposes.

 Committee Substitute: 16-5K-6